SwiftyBeaver/SwiftyBeaver/README.md

 ```

-### File Destination
+### Log to File

-SwiftyBeaver can write logs to a file by instantiating and adding of `FileDestination()` class.
+SwiftyBeaver can write logs to a file by instantiating and adding of the `FileDestination()` class.
 Logging in a different format to multiple files is possible if several file destination instances are created and added.
 If a file is not existing then it is created.

+Additional to above mentioned core properties the file destination also comes with the following properties:

 Property  | Default | Description
 ------------- | ------------- | -------------
-**.detailOutput**  | true | Logs date, file, function, line, level, message.
-If set to `false` then just date, level, message are logged.
-**.colored**  | true | Colored output or not
-**.minLevel**  | SwiftyBeaver.Level.Verbose | Any level with a priority lower than that level is not logged.
-Possible values are SwiftyBeaver.Level.Verbose, .Debug, .Info .Warning, .Error
-**.dateFormat**  | "yyyy-MM-dd HH:mm:ss.SSS" | Logs current date and time including milliseconds
-**.levelString.Verbose, .Debug, .Info, .Warning, .Error**  | "VERBOSE", "DEBUG", etc. | Sets a custom string representing the log level.
-On default it is the log level as uppercase word.
-**.logFileURL**  | DocumentDirectory + "swiftybeaver.log" | The default filename is `swiftybeaver.log` and it is stored in the app’s DocumentDirectory.
+**.logFileURL**  | DocumentDirectory+"swiftybeaver.log" | The default filename is `swiftybeaver.log` and it is stored in the app’s DocumentDirectory.
 During development it is recommended to change that logfileURL to `/tmp/swiftybeaver.log` so that the file can be tailed by a Terminal app using the CLI command `tail -f /tmp/swiftybeaver.log`.

 Example with logging to 2 files in parallel: